AdobeDocs/journey-optimizer.en/help/using/event/about-creating.md

 To use data stored in Adobe Real-time Customer Profile database, the event key must be the information you defined as a profile's identity in the [Real-time Customer Profile Service](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.

 The profile identifier allows the system to perform the reconciliation between the event and the individual's profile.
-If you select a schema that has a primary identity, then the **[!UICONTROL Profile identifier]** and **[!UICONTROL Namespace]** fields are pre-filled.
+If you select a schema that has a primary identity, then the **[!UICONTROL Profile identifier]** and **[!UICONTROL Identity type]** fields are pre-filled.
 If there is no identity defined, the _identityMap > id_ is the primary key.
-Then you must select a namespace, and the key is automatically pre-filled using _identityMap > id_.
+Then you must select an identity type, and the key is automatically pre-filled using _identityMap > id_.

 When selecting fields, primary identity fields are tagged.